sergiokopplin/indigo/_posts/2020-02-02-unambiguous-personal-finance.md

 Savings accounts don't always have these features.
 They aren't as liquid.
 They do allow you to withdraw your money on-demand, though.
 That makes them good emergency funds for when you lose your job or have a medical emergency.
-And finally, there is a very important upside to savings accounts, however: they carry *interest*.
+And most importantly, they carry *interest*.

 Interest is the money that a bank will pay you for keeping your money with them.
 It's defined as a percentage of the money you keep with them.
 The higher the percentage, the more money they'll pay you.
 So when choosing